MrWinstead/CodePortfolio/README.md

 complex C project at around 1000 lines to date with much work in data marshalling and self-created file formats.

-  As a security note, this rvm library is susseptible to a file format attack in which the attacker canges some of the offsets in the backing file for an application.
+  As a security note, this rvm library is susceptible to a file format attack in which the attacker canges some of the offsets in the backing file for an application.
 Abuse of the blind trust in the backing file would allow an attacker to overwrite mapped-in regions of the target.
 The descision was taken